MorrellLAB/BAD_Mutations/Manual/Manual_v1.0.md

 Examples of alignment columns that produce deleterious and 'tolerated' nonsynonymous SNPs are shown below.
 ![Deleterious and tolerated](del_tol.png)

 The one-letter amino acid code for the derived state of the variant is shown on the left, and the ancestral state is shown in the center.
-The alignment column is shown as a string of amino-acid codes on the right.
+The alignment column is shown as a string of amino acid codes on the right, with dashes representing gaps.
 Deleterious SNPs alter columns that have much higher amino acid conservation than tolerated SNPs.

 [Return to TOC](#toc)